Things You Don't About Your Construction Company's Workers Compensation

 Take-Aways

-* Depending on the circumstances of the injury, others parties could be responsible under product liability or third-party liability claims.
-Work with your insurance company to keep their payout as small as possible to keep your premium low.
+• Depending on the circumstances of an injury, product liability or third-party liability claims may apply; work with your insurer to minimize their payout and protect your experience rating.

-* Employers with good safety records pay less than employers who have poor safety records.
+• Employers with good safety records generally pay lower premiums than those with poor safety records.

 Need insurance for You, Your Family or Your Business?